Director of Development

 But that’s not what we’re proudest of.
 We take the greatest satisfaction from the community we’ve built, and the perspective-shifting experiences we’ve delivered along the way.
-We think that theatre can bring people together, change the conversation, and have a profound impact.
-We feel fortunate to get to support it.
-If that sounds like something you’re interested in too, we’d love to meet you.
+We think that theatre can bring people together, change the conversation, and have a profound impact and we feel fortunate to get to support it.

 About the Team:

-Our development team includes four full-time and two part-time employees led by the Director of Development, and they oversee all aspects of fundraising for this $6.5 million theatre.
+Our development team includes five full-time and two part-time employees led by the Director of Development, and they oversee all aspects of fundraising for this $7.5 million theatre.
 The Director of Development reports directly to the Managing Director and works closely with every department of our theatre as well as our Board of Trustees.

 About the Position:

 This is a full-time position, exempt from overtime.
 Salary Range is $90,000 to $100,000.
 Benefits include employer paid medical, dental and life insurance and paid time off.